FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio build [OPTIONS]

-  The command 'apio build' processes the project’s source files and
+  The command 'apio build' processes the project’s synthesis source
-  generates a bitstream file, which can then be uploaded to your FPGA.
+  files and generates a bitstream file, which can then be uploaded to

-  The 'apio build' command compiles all .v files (e.g., my_module.v) in
-  the project directory, except those whose names end with '_tb' (e.g.,
-  my_module_tb.v) which are assumed to be testbenches.

-  [NOTE] The files are compiled in the order they are found in the sub
-  directories of the source tree.
-This provides a simple way to control
-  the compilation order by naming subdirectories for the desired build
-  order.
+  your FPGA.

   Examples:
-    apio build       # Build
+    apio build                   # Typical usage
-    apio build -v    # Build with verbose info
+    apio build -v                # Verbose info (all)
+    apio build --verbose-synth   # Verbose synthesis info
+    apio build --verbose-pnr     # Verbose place and route info

+  NOTES:
+  * The files are sorted in a deterministic lexicographic order.
+  * You can specify the name of the top module in apio.ini.
+  * The build command ignores testbench files (*_tb.v, and *_tb.sv).
+  * It is unnecessary to run 'apio build' before 'apio upload'.
+  * To force a rebuild from scratch use the command 'apio clean' first.

 Options:
   -p, --project-dir path  Set the root directory for the project.